cordblomquist/ps40-shelly4pm-controller/readme.md

 * **Enclosure:** 12-Way Surface Mount DIN Rail Box
 * **Safety:** The original "Over-Temp" snap switch is hardwired in series with the Auger motor.
 * **Inputs:**
+    * Shutdown Button (Red, DIN-rail mount)
     * Start Button (Green, DIN-rail mount)
-    * Stop Button (Red, DIN-rail mount)
+    * Proof of Fire Switch (Original stove sensor)
     * Vacuum Switch (Original stove sensor)
-    * Proof of Fire Switch (Original stove sensor)

 ## Wiring Logic
 See `wiring_diagram.png` for the visual layout.
-* **Auger Safety:** Wired as `Shelly Output O2 -> Over Temp Switch -> Auger Motor`.
+* **Auger Safety:** Wired as `Shelly Output O3 -> Over Temp Switch -> Auger Motor`.
 This ensures a physical hard-cut of fuel if the stove overheats, regardless of software state.
-* **Convection Fan:** Wired to Shelly Output O1.
+* **Convection Fan:** Wired to Shelly Output O4.
 The fan runs based on the Shelly logic (Startup/Shutdown modes) AND the physical 120°F snap switch.

 ## Software Logic (`script.js`)
 The Javascript code runs directly on the Shelly Pro 4PM.